Clinical Pharmacist by Menlo Park

 Your role -

-- The wide variety of work will ensure you will be responsible for dealing with acute medication requests and updating discharge and clinic letters.
-You will also complete regular audit work, including actioning MHRA alerts and feeding this back to the practice.
+- The wide variety of work will ensure you will be responsible for dealing with, SMRs, med reviews, acute medication requests and updating discharge and clinic letters.

 The benefits -